Do I pay stamp duty to transfer my property on a divorce or separation?

 Separation agreements

-If a couple agree to separate permanently but without getting a court order they will be treated for SDLT purposes as an unmarried couple.
-This means that for the purposes of the 3% surcharge each spouse can buy a house without being treated as owning any property the other spouse owns.
+If a couple agrees to separate permanently but without getting a court order, they will be treated for SDLT purposes as an unmarried couple.
+This means that for the purposes of the 3% surcharge, each spouse can buy a house without being treated as owning any property the other spouse owns.
 This also means that transfers of property between them will be exempt from stamp duty.

 Court orders on divorce or separation